Lokesh598/spring-annotations/readme.md

   we use @Bean inside a @Configuration class.

-  @Autowired: Spring Autowire annotation used to automatic injection of beans.
+  @Autowired: Spring Autowire annotation used to automatic injection of beans. if remove the @autowired annotation spring not able to create object of it and it will create NullPointerException. example in spring boot application we use it generally in controller class.

   @Qualifier: Spring @Qualifier annotation is used in conjunction with Autowired to avoid confusion when we have two of more bean configured for same type.

+  We use @Qualifier in Spring to autowire a specific bean among same type of beans, where as @Primary is used to give high preference to the specific bean among       multiple beans of same type to inject to a bean.